 At least one version of HLA is basically absent in Sub-Saharan people.
 Researchers believe people carrying this gene can thank Neanderthals and Denisovans for it.
 These hominids had already adapted to infections and diseases found outside Africa.
 This gene gave any modern humans born with some Neanderthal and Denisovan ancestry a survival advantage.

-European people get more than 50 percent of one HLA genetic variant from interbreeding with Neanderthals and Denisovans.
+European people get more than 50 percent of one HLA genetic variant from Neanderthal and Denisovan ancestors.
 For Asian people it’s as much as 80 percent, and Papua New Guineans 95 percent.

 The Hair and Skin Gene

 Genes for keratin – the protein in our skin, hair and nails – can have an especially strong Neanderthal influence.
 Two-thirds of East Asian people have the Neanderthal skin gene POU2F3, while almost three-quarters of European people have the Neanderthal skin-color gene BNC2.

 We don’t know exactly what advantages these genes give people, but the persistence of these genes indicates that they offer quite a powerful boost to survival.
 It’s possible that Neanderthal adaptations to colder weather encoded in these genes were important.